home-assistant/developers.home-assistant/blog/2022-04-20-saying-goodbye-to-event_time_changed.md

 With the previous implementation, consumers would subscribe to the `timed_changed` event and check the time every time it fired to see if it was a match.
 This pattern led to many callbacks where most of the time, the callback would reject the event and continue receiving callbacks until the desired time was reached.

 If your custom integration is still relying on listening for `timed_changed` events, it will need to transition to using one of the built-in event helpers, which are, in most cases, a one-line drop-in replacement.
-For more information, please review the (integration documentation on listening for events)[https://developers.home-assistant.io/docs/integration_listen_events#tracking-time-changes].
+For more information, please review the [integration documentation on listening for events](https://developers.home-assistant.io/docs/integration_listen_events#tracking-time-changes).